bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 1.md

 **Please describe to me the general layout of your clan's village which lies to the south of the greater vicinity known as Keener's Pike. ** (The village because they are giants is very large, and it lies within the valley of a mountain, the terrain hardens its people.
 The buildings look very extravagant with lots of colors, almost like a chapel, like the St. Basille. )

 You are a young giant again, your hands clutched tightly at your mother's cloak as she weeps.
 Your father stands tall, defiant, his shoulders stooped under the weight of injustice.
 Before you, a crowd of your kin.
 The High Priest's voice booms across the village square, a sentence of exile.
-Your family's name, **Purpose**, is stripped from you.
+Your family's name, **[[Purpose]]**, is stripped from you.

 **What is the name of the High Priest who is yelling out to the crowd, to your dismay?** ([[Daveed]])

 The High Priest raises his hands, silencing the crowd.
 His voice, a soothing balm, cuts through the tension.
 "My people," he begins, his gaze sweeping over the crowd, "look at the sickness that has come to our land.
 We have prayed, we have fasted, and we have waited for **Nikta** to restore the balance.
 But she has not.
 She has turned her eyes away from us, and so we must look to a new path.
 The **balance** this family clings to is a relic of a time that is past, a cage of decay that will only bring us ruin!"
 He turns to you, his face a mask of disappointment.
-"And you, young one... you are **Purpose** no longer.
+"And you, young one... you are **[[Purpose]]** no longer.
 A hollow name for a hollow life."

 The vision shifts.
 Shame, sorrow, and a simmering rage fill you, a small, burning ember of righteous fury that quickly grows into a roaring inferno.
 It whispers a new word to you, a new name, one that would define your path forward.

 Days, then weeks, then months pass in a flash of cold wind and hungry nights.
 The vision shifts, and you are no longer the same.
 Your body has grown, hardened by hardship.
 The whisper of **Vengeance** becomes a roar in your ears.
 You need to become strong, to learn the ways of the fight.
 You travel far, seeking a teacher who could forge you into the weapon you needed to be, until eventually hunger, thirst, and fatigue set in.
 When it seems you are at your rock bottom, a figure approaches.

-**Describe this teacher figure's general build and what they look like. ** (A woman, not a giant, Perhaps a Faint Divinity, white hair like Purpose, unassuming at least in physical stature but stern, an older person past 50 years old)
+**Describe this teacher figure's general build and what they look like. ** (A woman, not a giant, Perhaps a Faint Divinity, white hair like [[Purpose]], unassuming at least in physical stature but stern, an older person past 50 years old)

 The vision focuses on a single place, a person.
 The training wasn't a long, slow lesson, but a brutal crash course born of desperation.
 The teacher was a hard and unforgiving taskmaster, but they understood your fury.
 Their final lesson was about transforming that rage into something more than just a weapon.
 They spoke of how your anger was a kind of fuel, but that fuel could either burn you to ash or give you the power to soar.